anacasx/5_MELI/README.md

 # MELI Orders System

-This project is a **Spring Boot 3.0** application developed for the **Digital NAO challenge** *"Spring and Spring Boot in Java for Web Applications."*
+This project is a Spring Boot 3.0 application designed to manage orders for an online store, as part of the "Spring and Spring Boot in Java for Web Applications" challenge.
+It implements a REST API for CRUD operations on orders, connected to a PostgreSQL database.
-It provides a **REST API** for managing orders in an online store, supporting CRUD operations (Create, Read, Update, Delete) connected to an **H2 database** for development purposes.

 ---

 ## 🧰 Prerequisites
+- **Java**: 17
+- **Maven**: 3.8.0 or higher
-- Java 17 or higher
+- **PostgreSQL**: 13 or higher
-- Maven (or use the included `mvnw` wrapper)
-- Git
+- **Git**: For cloning the repository
-- Postman (for testing the API)
+- **Postman**: For testing the API

 ---